saitejavanamala/Portfolio/SQL/SQLAnswerBook.md

 104. What are UNION queries?
 Give at least 2 examples.
 105. What are UNION ALL queries?
 How do you contrast with UNION queries.
 Give at least 2 examples.
 106. Draw Venn Diagrams for UNION, INTERSECT and EXCEPT.
+* A U B, A ^ B, A - B

 107. What are the guidelines for UNION operator?
+* Combines the results of two or more queries into a single result set that includes all the rows that belong to all queries in the union.

 108. What are Intersect Queries?
 Give at least 2 examples.
 * INTERSECT returns distinct rows that are output by both the left and right input queries operator.